-With Book Creator you can add text using your voice rather than typing.
+With Book Creator you can dictate text rather than typing.

 Dictating your book is fun, and also really useful for students who may not be able to type.